kreso975/StergoSmart/modules/TicTacToe/README.md

 ❌⭕❌
 ⭕❌⭕
 ❌⭕❌

 # Tic Tac Toe

 </span>

-Autoplay over UDP so that my smart devices can do something while doing nothing :)
+Tic Tac Toe that *never stops playing!* With **Autoplay over UDP**, your smart devices find clever ways to stay busy... even when doing absolutely nothing. 😄

 > [!NOTE]
-> On boot, M-SEARCH over UDP looks for my devices.
-They are added to a list, and every N minutes,
-> a device will try to initiate a new game with a randomly selected device from the gathered list of available devices.
+> On boot, an **M-SEARCH over UDP** scans for your devices in the local network.
+Detected devices are compiled into a list, and every **N minutes**, a device initiates a new game with a randomly chosen partner from the list of available devices.
 >
-> If there is a winner, that device will publish to Discord that it won.
+> If a **UDP proxy HUB** is detected in the local network, the game transitions seamlessly to communicate through the HUB.
+The HUB modifies messages to enable centralized monitoring and live tracking of gameplay across all devices.
+It also provides the option to insert a human player to compete against a selected device.
 >
+> When a victorious device emerges, it proudly announces its win by publishing to Discord. 🏆✨

+---

-> The Tic Tac Toe module includes several features:
+### Tic Tac Toe Module Features
-> - Initiates game invitations to available devices every N minutes.
+- **Autonomous Game Invitations**: Devices automatically send game invitations to others every **N minutes** for endless fun and engagement.
+- **Dynamic Communication Modes**: Automatically switches between direct communication and communication via the UDP proxy HUB based on network detection.
+- **Live Monitoring**: The UDP proxy HUB facilitates centralized gameplay tracking and even allows human players to join the fun.
-> - Resets the game board automatically after a period of inactivity.
+- **Smart Board Reset**: The game board resets itself after a set period of inactivity to ensure seamless gameplay.
-> - Uses AI with configurable difficulty levels to play against.
-> - Publishes the game outcome to Discord.
+- **AI with Configurable Difficulty**: Play against an AI opponent and adjust the difficulty level to suit your challenge preferences.
+- **Discord Integration**: Game outcomes are shared on Discord, allowing devices to boast about their victories to the world.

 > [!TIP]
-> StergoSmart can be compiled to feature only Tic Tac Toe.
+> Want to enjoy just Tic Tac Toe?
+You can compile **StergoSmart** to include only this module.
+> Simply update your `settings.h` file by setting:
-> In Config.h at the top, set `#define STERGO_PROGRAM 2`.
+> `#define STERGO_PROGRAM 2`